julelang/manual/src/debugging/backend-compiler-tools/lldb-and-gdb.md

 (lldb) r <args>
 ```

 Then, if there is any problem, you can get more detailed information about it.
-The nil memory usage problem, which was deliberately created in the sample code, may not occur directly in the same location, so the problem you will experience may refer to codes within the Jule API or something like that.
+The nil memory usage problem, which was deliberately created in the sample code, may not occur directly in the same location, so the problem you will experience may refer to code within the Jule API or something like that.

-To see how your algorithm is progressing and get better information, look at the backtrace and examine the call-stack.
-Execute `bt` command to view the backtrace.
-Your command looks lise this:
+To see how your algorithm is progressing and get better information, look at the backtrace and examine the call stack.
+Execute the `bt` command to view the backtrace.
+Your command looks like this:

 ```
 (lldb) bt